Jerriyoung/Jerriyoung-/README.md

-# Jerriyoung-
+# Jerriyoung-/alx-pre_course.git
-A Software Engineer in the making
+A Software Engineer in the making.
+I'm building myself to become a full stack developer with the help of ALX Software Engineering programme.